Tag Archives: Microsoft 365 Governance

 Manage Microsoft 365 groups membership with PowerShell and Graph API

-As SharePoint or Teams admin you can manage Microsoft 365 groups (create, update, delete, manage membership etc.) having your admin role activated.
-I use Azure registered app with “Group.ReadWrite.All” Microsoft Graph API delegated permission and Microsoft.Graph PowerShell module.
+As SharePoint or Teams admin you manage Microsoft 365 groups (create, update, delete, manage membership etc.) having your admin role activated.
+I prefer PowerShell 7 and Microsoft.Graph PowerShell module, and I need an Azure registered app with “Group.ReadWrite.All” Microsoft Graph API delegated permission.

-When a user was not a group member or group owner – and is added to the group members – user gets notification “You’ve joined the <Group Name> group” via e-mail that comes from a group e-mail address.
+If a user was not a group member or group owner – and the user is added to the group members – this user will get notification “You’ve joined the <Group Name> group” via e-mail that comes from a group e-mail address.

 When a user is added to the group owners (or elevated to group owner if user was a group member) – user does not get notification.

-When a user was a group owner and now is added to the group members – user does not get notification.
+When a user was a group owner and now you are adding this user to the group members – user does not get notification.

 All the actions are logged into Microsoft 365 audit log under your personal Id.